smanikandan14/Volley-demo/README.md

 ## Request Cancellation
-You can cancel the request made by using any of one approach.
+You can cancel a single request or multiple requests or cancel requests under a TAG name.
+Using any of one approach.

 ```
 request.cancel();